lasseignelab/labwebsite/content/team.md

 ##### <p style="text-align:center;"> _Graduate Research Assistant_</p>

 <p style="text-align:center;">Tabea is a current Ph.D. student in the Genetics, Genomics and Bioinformatics theme within the UAB Graduate Biomedical Sciences program.
-She has a B.S. in Cell and Molecular Biology from Piedmont College.
-Tabea's interests are widespread with particular curiosity for aging-related processes in disease.
-She is currently working on establishing age-associated signatures across cancers with telomerase promoter mutations using computational approaches.</p>
+She has a B.S. in Cell and Molecular Biology from Piedmont College (now Piedmont University).
+Tabea is currently investigating the cell-type-specific role of chromosomal instability and its effects on cell-cell interactions between neuronal and non-neuronal cell populations in Alzheimer's disease by employing a combination of wet-lab and computational approaches.</p>

 ---